Tag

 Madhav Baug

-Madhav Baug is an imposing 120 year old haveli is located near Qutbuddin’s Tomb (Hazira).
-Built in Gothic style with beautiful jharokha balconies, it was the home of Shrimant Madhav Rao Gaekwad in 1892, cousin of Maharaja Sayajirao Gaekwad III.
-Earlier working as the ASI’s office, and returned to it’s owners in 2002 the property had fallen into disrepair for some…
+Madhav Baug, a grand 120-year-old haveli, is located near Qutbuddin’s Tomb (Hazira).
+Built in 1892 in Gothic style, this magnificent residence was the home of Shrimant Madhav Rao Gaekwad, a cousin of Maharaja Sayajirao Gaekwad III.
+Historical Significance and Restoration Originally serving as the ASI’s office, the property fell into disrepair over the years.
+In 2002, it was returned to…

 Kevda Baug